 It was participation in an important exhibition, curated by Jean Blanchaert in Milan at Villa Necchi Campigli—and having the honor of getting to know the greatest glass artists in the world.

-You admire glass artists such as Dale Chihuly, Toots Zynsky and Cuny Jutta.
-Are there others?
+You’ve mentioned artists such as Dale Chihuly, Toots Zynsky, and Cuny Jutta as inspirations.
+Are there others you particularly admire?

 There are many glass artists that I love.
 I will mention only a few more: Pipaluk Lake, Simone Crestani, and Ben Young (who loves the ocean too).